yunusey/ghostty/src/shell-integration/README.md

 The `shared/` directory contains utilities available to all shell integrations:

+### ghostty-ssh-cache

+> [!NOTE]
+>
+> This script requires `bash` to be available in the system PATH.

-- `ghostty-ssh-cache`: A standalone script that manages the SSH terminfo host cache for the `ssh-terminfo` shell integration feature.
+This is a standalone script that manages the SSH terminfo host cache for the `ssh-terminfo` shell integration feature.
 This script handles cache file operations (list, clear, check, add) and is called by all shell integrations when `ssh-terminfo` is enabled.
 It is also called by the `+list-ssh-cache` and `+clear-ssh-cache` CLI actions, providing users with direct cache management capabilities.

 The shared approach maintains separation of concerns by keeping shell-specific integration files independent of secondary logic.